LisbonLisboaPortugal.com

 The entrance to the Uber/Bolt pick-up zone is just past the Starbucks coffee shop – follow the blue 'pre-reservas online' signs.

 Keep in mind that you'll need mobile internet to book an Uber or Bolt.
 If you're experiencing issues, make sure your phone's data roaming is turned on.
+Lisbon airport does have free internet in the terminal building, but it doesn’t fully extend to the P2 pick up-point.

 A taxi from Lisbon airport to the city centre

-A taxi from Lisbon Airport to your accommodation will be the simplest method of onward travel.
 Lisbon's taxis are safe, modern and comparatively inexpensive.
-A typical journey from the airport to central Lisbon will cost €12 to €15, and there is an additional luggage surcharge of €1.60 (all luggage, not per piece).
+A typical journey from the airport to central Lisbon will cost €15 to €20, and there is an additional luggage surcharge of €1.60.
+This charge is for all luggage and not per piece.

 Lisbon airport Taxis Lisbon